nikitabobko/bobko-intellij-keymap/README.md

 2. Version control the keymap
 3. Unification between macOS and Linux.
 For every binding that uses `alt`, there is analogical binding but with `command`.
 This way muscle memory is preserved between macOS and Linux.
+4. Don't use F-keys, because they are hard to reach on macOS

 Plugin layout:
 ```